paveljakov/ai-e2e-bug-sample/README.md

 curl -v http://localhost:9090/example
 ```

 Check AI e2e transaction log, there will be two separate transactions for gateway and service, not a single one how it should be.
-Everyting is working with AI agent version 3.0.2 and breaks with 3.0.3-BETA.*
+Everyting is working with AI agent version 3.0.2 and breaks with 3.0.3-BETA and 3.0.3-BETA.2